memory and its disorders

 Our field of study is Molecular and Cellular Cognition.
 The goal of this field is to derive explanations of cognitive processes that integrate molecular, cellular, circuit and behavioral mechanisms and to find treatments for cognitive disorders.
 We are part of the UCLA Integrative Center for Learning and Memory.

-- Additionally, we hope our studies of the mechanisms underlying extraordinary cognitive function may lead to general treatments for cognitive disorders and to faster recovery after brain injury.
+- Studies of the mechanisms underlying extraordinary cognitive function are being used to develop general treatments for cognitive disorders and to accelerate recovery after brain injury.